rdappel/courses/pages/version-control-essentials/assignments/md-cheatsheet.md

 repo: https://github.com/rdappel/courses
 ---

-# Assignment 2 - Markdown Cheatsheet Update
+# Assignment 2 - Markdown Cheatsheet

 For this assignment, you will create a copy of tchapi's [Markdown Cheatsheet](https://github.com/tchapi/markdown-cheatsheet).